National criminal record searches all use similar databases, but they don't cover the whole nation!

 With all that data, a true national database is not possible (at least not at a reasonable price!)

 Keeping a database that large, and forcing those counties and districts to report to it would be very costly.
-It is simply too expensive so the companies that hold this data, have to cut corners.
-This means that if an employer wanted to use an accurate nationwide criminal history search for a background check, it would be cost prohibitive.
+It is simply too expensive, so the companies that hold this data have to cut corners.
+If an employer wanted to use an accurate nationwide criminal history search for a background check, it would be cost prohibitive.

 What about the NCIC?
 Can't we search the FBI Criminal Database?

-Contrary to what you may have heard or read or been told, there is no national criminal reporting system available to the public.
+Contrary to what you may have heard or read, there is no national crime reporting system available to the public.